Home

 When emergencies occur, coordination is critical to minimize any gaps and eliminate any unnecessary duplication of efforts by humanitarian organizations.
-The GNC exists to provide coordination, IM and NiE technical support to countries before, during and after a humanitarian crisis and in fragile contexts to establish a nutritional response that saves lives.
+The GNC is a holistic support platform that provides coordination, information management, and programming support to nutrition actors at all levels before, during, and after emergencies.

 Our vision is that by the end of 2025, the nutritional status of the most vulnerable people is protected in countries at risk of, or with, ongoing situations of fragility.

-Our mission is to safeguard and improve the nutritional status of emergency affected populations by ensuring an appropriate response that is predictable, timely and effective at scale.
+Our mission is to safeguard and improve the nutritional status of emergency affected populations by ensuring a response that is predictable, timely and effective at scale.

 Our core purpose is to enable country coordination mechanisms to achieve quality and appropriate nutrition response to emergencies.
 We support country coordination in strategic decision-making, planning and strategy development, capacity building on coordination and IM/KM, advocacy, monitoring and reporting, and contingency planning/preparedness.

-Clusters are groups of humanitarian organizations, both UN and non-UN, in each of the main sectors of humanitarian action, e.g. nutrition.
-They are designated by the Inter-Agency Standing Committee (IASC) and have clear responsibilities for coordination.
+Clusters are groups of humanitarian organizations, both UN and non-UN, in each of the main sectors of humanitarian action, e.g. nutrition, health, WASH, and are designated by the Inter-Agency Standing Committee (IASC).
+The Global Nutrition Cluster is one of 11 humanitarian clusters

-The aim of the cluster approach is to strengthen system-wide preparedness and technical capacity to respond to humanitarian emergencies, and provide clear leadership and accountability in the main areas of humanitarian response.
-At country level, it aims to strengthen partnerships, and the predictability and accountability of international humanitarian action, by improving prioritization and clearly defining the roles and responsibilities of humanitarian organizations.
+At the global level, the aim of the cluster approach is to strengthen system-wide preparedness and technical capacity to respond to humanitarian emergencies, and provide clear leadership and accountability in the main areas of humanitarian response.
+At country level, it aims to strengthen partnerships, and the predictability and accountability of international humanitarian action, by strengthening capacity and clearly defining the roles and responsibilities of humanitarian organizations, so people know what to do, when to do it and where so the most affected populations are not left out of the response.

 Our Team